Kia Carnival: Facelift

-The Carnival facelift was revealed on 27 October 2023 for the 2025 model year.
+The exterior design of the facelifted Carnival was revealed in South Korea on 27 October 2023.
 Changes include new front and rear fascias as part of the brand's Opposites United design language, redesigned headlights and taillights, the deletion of the visible handle for the tailgate release, a revamped interior with an updated centre console and new switchgear, new interior features and the inclusion of a hybrid powertrain.